 - A. The parties agree that the City will maintain a life insurance program providing a \$100,000.00 term life insurance policy for the management, mid-management employee only, the beneficiary to be designated by said employee.
 The cost of the premium for this policy to be paid in full by the City.
 Employees retiring with 20 years or more of continuous service with the City and enrolled in the City's group life insurance program at the time of retirement, may continue to be covered in the City's group life insurance program at City expense for a life benefit of \$10,000.
-Extended coverage will not include AD&D benefits. - B. The City will maintain the current health insurance program with the Public Employees Retirement System (PERS) Medical and Hospital Care Act pursuant to Government Code Section 22850.
-The health insurance program shall be available to all regular full-time employees and retirees as follows: - Each eligible employee or retiree may select a health insurance carrier providing coverage in the Carpinteria geographic area, as defined and provided by PERS and currently in effect and on file in the City Human Resources Office.

-- Beginning the first pay period after January 1, 2018, employees will pay by payroll deduction a monthly contribution to their health insurance premium (employee and dependents) in an amount equal to .00029% of their annual base salary times the percentage of insurance carrier increase or decrease with a minimum of five percent (5%) or maximum thirty percent (30%).
-The 5% minimum increase shall apply every year, i.e., over the 3-year term of the contract the minimum increase is 15%.
-The maximum increase shall be 30% at any time during the term of the contract, i.e. cumulative total shall be capped at 30%.
-(For example, if an employee's annual base salary is \$50,000, and the insurance carrier increase is 5%, the calculation would be: \$50,000 x .00029 x 1.05, the monthly contribution for that employee would be \$15.22.)
-In the event the Blue Shield Access + HMO plan is no longer available to City employees, the most similar HMO plan will be substituted for purposes of this provision. - For employees who elect the PPO Plan, the cost share will be the same as the HMO plan formula, plus the difference between the HMO and PPO insurance premiums.
+Extended coverage will not include AD&D benefits. - B. The City will maintain the current health insurance program with the Public Employees Retirement System (PERS) Medical and Hospital Care Act (PEMCHA) pursuant to Government Code Section 22850.
+The health insurance program shall be available to all regular full-time employees and retirees The City will contribute the PEMHCA statutory minimum on behalf of each participant in the program.
+The PEMHCA statutory minimum for 2023 is \$151 per month, and changes each year in accordance with Government Code section 22892(b).
+In addition, the City shall make contributions to a flexible spending cafeteria plan in accordance with Internal Revenue Code Section 125 for all active employees, and to a health savings account for all retirees as follows: - Each eligible employee or retiree may select a health insurance carrier providing coverage in the Carpinteria geographic area, as defined and provided by PERS and currently in effect and on file in the City Human Resources Office. - The City will contribute the cost of the most affordable HMO plan available in Ventura and Santa Barbara Counties that employees are eligible to enroll in, i.e., employee only, employee plus one, or family; less the PEMHCA statutory minimum and less the employee's contribution.
+Employee contributions are calculated on a cumulative basis as follows: employees will pay by payroll deduction, a monthly contribution towards the cost of their health insurance premium (employee and dependents) in an amount equal to .029% of their annual base salary times the percentage of insurance carrier increase or decrease with a minimum of five percent (5%) or maximum ten percent (10%) each year.
+(For example, if an employee's annual base salary is \$50,000 x .00029 x 1.05, the monthly contribution for that employee would be \$15.22.)
+The most affordable HMO plan will be used for purposes of calculating the percentage of insurance carrier increase. - Employees shall be responsible for payment (either through a cafeteria contribution or as a payroll deduction) for any health insurance premium which exceeds the City's contribution amount, including the PEMHCA statutory minimum, for the plan selected for coverage under the PERS Health Benefit Program.
+(Effective January I, 2024.
+Until)